 The area of the nuclear storage was heavily guarded, and much of the original buildings and fence, including the original gates, is still in place.
 The reason for that is a private business operating these days in the area.
 This is both good an bad, for most buildings are reasonably well preserved – i.e. in better condition than in similar, but totally abandoned sites – but they are surrounded by deposits of coal, heavy mechanical components and industry materials and machinery.

 Above all, you cannot access the place freely, for there are trucks going in and out and workers moving around.

-From the access road you go through a first gate with red stars which is apparently blocked open.
-Between this area and the deposit/inner fenced area there are some buildings, which include a (possibly) former housing block and a smaller technical building with a unique Soviet-themed fresco in a very good state of conservation.
-Most buildings around this apron appear unused today.
+From the access road you go through a first gate with red stars, which is apparently blocked open.
+Between this area and the deposit/inner fenced area, there are some buildings, which include a (possibly) former housing block and a smaller technical building with a unique Soviet-themed fresco in a very good state of conservation.
+Today, most buildings around this apron appear unused.

-Close by the green gate giving access to the secured part of the installation, there are a small building where somebody is living still today.
+Close by the green gate giving access to the secured part of the installation, there are a small building where somebody is still living today.
 The gate looks original from the Cold War era.
-The building is at least partly original, bearing writings in Cyrillic on the front wall.
-A red star flag pedestal and another statue pedestal with writings in Cyrillic can be found on the two sides of the gate.
+The inhabited building is at least partly original, bearing writings in Cyrillic on the front wall.
+A red-star-shaped flag pedestal and another statue pedestal with writings in Cyrillic can be found on the two sides of the gate.

-From the gate and along the perimeter of the inner part you can still spot the usual concrete posts with lines of barbed wire, typical to Soviet military installations.
+From the gate and along the perimeter of the high security part you can still spot the original fence – the usual concrete posts with lines of barbed wire, typical to Soviet military installations.

 The fenced area is very large, comparatively more extensive than in Brand and other places where nuclear warheads used to be stored.
 There are here several depots for trucks, numbered, with wooden gates, still today bearing extensive markings in Russian language.